 The ingredients for baked apples.

-Pro Tip: Choose round, firm, larger-sized apples.
-This way they’ll stand upright and you can stuff them with even more delicious filling.
+Choose round, firm, larger-sized apples.
+This way, they’ll stand upright, and you can stuff them with even more delicious filling.
+The best apple varieties for baking are firm, crisp, and tart apples such as:

-To core an apple, cut out the center using a melon baller or a small paring knife.
+To core an apple, cut out the center using an apple corer or melon baller or a sharp paring knife.
 The key to coring an apple for baking is to keep the base intact.
 Cutting all the way through will result in the filling leaking out!

 Apples with the cores removed next to a melon baller.